 Well, I think there were times when I did resent it or felt frustrated because of it.
-I don't think I could really resent it, because there's nothing to resent given the fact that it's nobody's fault but my own that I'm in product.
+I don't think I could really resent it, because there's nothing to resent given the fact that it's nobody's fault but my own.
 The only thing standing in the way of being able to market my designs is my being in prison.
 I can't really blame anybody else or give a sour grapes routine on that basis, so I just have to move on and accept that Harvey was in a position to do it.
 He didn't steal from me, we just had similar ideas.
 It's a piece of parallel thinking, you might say.
 So I'm grateful to him for bringing an instrument of that sort to the world.
 I don't look upon it with regret at all.
 It is what it is, I learned what I learned, and I'm richer for it.
 The technology is still available to other people.
-Yeah I didn't get credit, but you know, but credit's overrated (Laughs.)
+Yeah I didn't get credit, but you know, credit's overrated.
+[Laughs]

 But it's still nice.

 Yeah, but you know, it's OK.
 That phase of my life has passed.
 I don't experiment in that way.
 I'm not building circuits.
 I may again someday.
 But right now, I'm just enjoying using really well designed electronic instruments that were manufactured, that had come out of all those years of experimentation.